 Foundations Basic to the Science of Medicine (FBSM): MBFBS-MAIN

 The goals of this course are to increase students' knowledge of basic biomedical sciences and ability to integrate and apply these foundational sciences to the practice of medicine.
-By the end of this course, students will be sufficiently literate to interpret an article in a major medical journal, learn to integrate basic science concepts across traditional scientific disciplines (medical biochemistry, bioenergetics, biostatistics, cell biology, cell structure & function, embryology, genetics, gross anatomy, histology, metabolism, nutrition, pharmacology, physiology), and apply basic science to clinical pathophysiology, diagnostics, and therapeutics.
-Students will also develop attitudes and behaviors appropriate to the medical profession, and will recognize how to foster the lifelong learning required for maintaining scientific and clinical competence throughout their careers.
+By the end of this course, students will be sufficiently literate to interpret an article in a major medical journal, learn to integrate basic science concepts across traditional scientific disciplines (biochemistry, bioenergetics, biostatistics, cell biology, embryology, genetics, gross anatomy, histology, nutrition, pharmacology, physiology), and apply basic science to clinical pathophysiology, diagnostics, and therapeutics.
+Students will also develop attitudes and behaviors appropriate to the medical profession and will recognize how to foster the lifelong learning required for maintaining scientific and clinical competence throughout their careers.

 Course Director: Sandra B. Haudek, Ph.D.